 I took three baked potatoes and sliced them into 1/4-inch thick pieces.
 The easiest way to slice them is to cut them the long way, and then, flip your potato sideways and cut across your strips.
 Then you have evenly cut chunks that fry well.

 Heat up your oil.
 I turned my temperature gauge to medium and when I sprinkled water on the oil, it sputtered.
 I placed my potatoes into the oil.
 Make sure they are all lying flat on the pan and wait for about eight minutes before you turn them over.
 You can look under a slice and see if it is starting to brown.
 Wait for the browning before you flip the first time.

 Once you see browning, flip the pieces over every two minutes.
 It takes about 20 minutes to evenly fry the pieces.

 **Note: if you start out with raw potatoes, it takes about the same amount of time, but you cover your pan while you cook them.
 That's the difference.

 - 1 teaspoon Seasoned Salt

 - 1/4 cup Buffalo Wing Sauce

-- Heat canola oil on medium in large frying pan.
+- Heat canola oil on medium in a large frying pan.
 Slice three baked potatoes into thin slices.
 Check oil temperature readiness by dropping a drop or two of water on hot oil.
 If it sputters, add your potatoes.

 - Sprinkle potatoes with seasoned salt.
 Make sure you wait until your potatoes are slightly browned before you flip them over.
-Then, flip them every two minutes or so until outside is completely rusty tan on both sides.
+Then, flip them every two minutes or so until the outside is completely rusty tan on both sides.
 It takes about 20 minutes to get them done on both sides.

 After you have the potatoes fried to a rusty color, put them into a bowl and squirt a generous amount of buffalo wing sauce on the potatoes.
-Then, eat.